architect/architect/src/create/aws/create-shared/readme.md

 ## Organizing `src/shared`

 Organize shared code however it makes sense for your project.

-Here are some ideas:
+Here are a few ideas:

 - `src/shared/middleware`
 - `src/shared/helpers`